 Green Anti-Methodist Collection

-This is the largest collection of anti-Methodist material in the world, comprising 396 copies of 348 works, published mainly in the eighteenth century, but with some nineteenth-century editions.
+This is the largest collection of anti-Methodist material in the world, comprising 396 copies of 348 works published mainly in the 18th century but with some 19th-century editions.

 Other themes that are covered in the collection include reactions to John Wesley’s views on secular matters such as the American War of Independence.